top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 --- [Gang Yi Jiang, Tae Young Choi, Suk Kyo Hong, Jae Wook Bae, and Byung Suk Song (2015)](https://www.researchgate.net/publication/3876051_Lane_and_obstacle_detection_based_on_fast_inverse_perspective_mapping_algorithm)
 --- [Massimo Bertozzi, Alberto Broggi, Alessandra Fascioli](http://www.close-range.com/docs/Stereo_inverse_perspective_mapping.pdf)

 What stands out is that now the lines which are parallel in the real world are also parallel in this view.
-Generally in this “bird” view, all objects which really belong to the ground plane are represented by their real shape (e.g. the line segments are exact rectangles) while all the object which are not on the ground plane (namely our obstacles) are heavily disturbed in this top view.
+Generally in this “bird” view, all objects which really belong to the ground plane are represented by their real shape (e.g. the line segments are exact rectangles) while all the objects which are not on the ground plane (namely our obstacles) are heavily disturbed in this top view.
 This top view is roughly keeping the size of the elements on the ground whereas the obstacles are displayed a lot larger.

 _The theory behind the calculations and why the objects are so heavily distorted can be found in the [Theory Chapter](#saviors-transformations)._

 Either way we take advantage of this poperty.
 Given this bird view perspective, we still have to extract the obstacles from it.
-We apply a filter, to filter out all orange elements in a certain range and all yellow elements, since we said that we only want to detect yellow duckies and orange cones.
-For this we transform the obtained image to the HSV color space.
-We use this HSV color space and not the RGB space because it is much easier to account for different illuminations in the HSV room compared to RGB.
+At first we apply a filter to filter out all orange elements and yellow elements, since we said that we only want to detect yellow duckies and orange cones.
+For this we transform the obtained color corrected images (provided by the anti-instagram module) to the HSV color space.
+We use this HSV color space and not the RGB space because it is much easier to account for slightly different illuminations (which of course still exist since the performance of the color correction is still logically not perfect) in the HSV room compared to RGB.
 For the theory behind the HSV space, please refer to our appropriate [Theory Chapter](#saviors-HSV).

 <center><img figure-id="fig:yellow_filtered" figure-caption="Yellow filtered Image" src="yellow_filtered.png" style="width: 200px;"/></center>

 <center><img figure-id="fig:orange_filtered" figure-caption="Orange filtered Image" src="orange_filtered.png" style="width: 200px;"/></center>

-After the filtering there are only objects remaining which have approximately the desired color(see [](#fig:yellow_filtered) and [](#fig:orange_filtered)).
-The next challenge is therefore to filter the real obstacles out of the bunch of remaining objects.
-For this purpose we firstly segment the image of the remaining objects, i.e. all connected pixels which are still remaining in our image are labelled with the same label.
+After this first color filtering process, there are only objects remaining which have approximately the colors of the expected obstacles(see [](#fig:yellow_filtered) and [](#fig:orange_filtered)).
+The next challenge is therefore to filter the real obstacles out of the bunch of all the remaining objects which passed the color filter.
+For this purpose we firstly segment the image of the remaining objects, i.e. all connected pixels (which is in other words one object) which are still remaining in our image are getting the same label such that you can later analyse the objects one by one.
 For the segmentation we used the following algorithm.

 --- [Wu, KeshengOtoo, EkowShoshani, Arie (2005)](https://escholarship.org/uc/item/7jg5d1zn)